Classic DOS Games

 Changing the display mode in Windows 3.1

 Okay, so which graphics cards can we emulate again?
-The Multiple SVGA chipset patch can emulate an S3, Tseng Labs ET3000 or ET4000, or a Paradise PVGA1A.
+DOSBox can emulate an S3, Tseng Labs ET3000 or ET4000, or a Paradise PVGA1A.
 It doesn't really matter which one you choose, as long as you have Windows drivers for one of them.
 If you ever owned a card with one of these chipsets, you can use your old installation disk.
-If not, you can search the internet.
-I've located drivers for all four chipsets for you!
+If not, I've located drivers for all four chipsets for you!
 You can download them in the Drivers section.
-I recommend the ET4000 drivers because I couldn't get any of the other drivers to work properly.
-This is probably a problem with DOSBox (or, more likely, the Multiple SVGA chipset patch), which may be fixed in the future.
+I recommend the S3 drivers since that's the DOSBox default.

 Since you may want to try emulating more than one chipset, and since you may have to reinstall Windows someday, it's a good idea to create a DRIVERS folder in your WINGAMES folder.
 It's also a good idea to keep each set of drivers in a different sub-folder since some of your files will have the same name.